14. The Principles of Accepting God’s Scrutiny

 Excerpted from “Give Your True Heart to God, and You Can Obtain the Truth” in Records of Christ’s Talks

 Regardless of how deeply people understand the truth, they must not, under any circumstances, do bad things or expect to get away with anything, for God watches over the whole of the earth.
 What does the “whole of the earth” include?
 It includes both the material and immaterial.
 Do not use your mind to measure God, to measure His authority and omnipotence.
 Do nothing that is ignorant or wicked; sooner or later, wicked deeds will be met with retribution, until a day comes when God exposes you and you will have to accept the consequences.
 And so, there are certain matters where you are better off holding yourself up to God’s words, and trying to find out and reflect on these problems by yourself, before God exposes you.
-First try and solve them for yourself—don’t wait for God to expose you.
-And when He does, do you become passive?
+First try and solve them for yourself—do not wait for God to expose you.
+And when He does, do you not become passive?
 Do you still have worth?
 Is there any change in your worth, in how you are seen in God’s eyes, from when God begins to scrutinize you to when He exposes you?
 How great a change?
 During the period that God scrutinizes you, God gives you chances, He puts great hope in you, right up until the day He exposes you—at which point His hopes for you and the chances He gives you are greatly different.
 What will this difference bring you?
 In less serious circumstances, you could become one of those who, in God’s heart, are despised and on the verge of being laid aside.
 What does “being laid aside” mean?
 It means being kept back and observed.
 And what about in serious circumstances?
 In His heart, God says, “This person is a scourge, they are not even fit to do service.
 I will never save this person!”
 What is this person’s end once this becomes God’s intention?
 There is no use bowing and scraping then—God has already given you enough opportunities.
 You have gone too far.
 And so, when certain issues occur with certain of you, regardless of whether you are listening to a sermon, or reading the words of God, or meeting with brothers and sisters to get feedback, or you might have come to some realization, accepted God’s scrutiny, and come before God to ask for His enlightenment and illumination—regardless of how you do it, it is best when you identify your issues in advance and are able to repent.
 Whatever you do, do not just wait for God to expose you.

 Excerpted from “For Leaders and Workers, Choosing a Path Is of Utmost Importance (5)” in Records of Christ’s Talks